stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection3b_manual_soldering.md

 # Stem Piano G - Manual Soldering

-These instructions will be added in the future.
+These instructions may be added in the future.

 General comments: